 ESA research announcements are the official access routes for institutional users to use research facilities managed by ESA's Directorate of Human and Robotic Exploration.
 The Science Department of ESA’s Human Spaceflight and Exploration Directorate recently undertook an extensive exercise to create a new strategy, focusing on a set of newly-defined goals to positively shape its research programme and maximise research.

 Scientists are strongly encouraged to address at least one the topics highlighted in the document above in their proposal.
-The following continuously-open research announcement opportunities are available:
+The following research announcement opportunities are available:

 Topical Team opportunity

 ESA has a long history of supporting so-called Topical Teams to enhance European collaboration and focus on research.
 Topical Teams, depending on their subject, include experts from European universities, research entities and industries who together formulate succinct and relevant proposals for comprehensive research.
 Support to new Topical Teams in the “Science in the Space Environment (SciSpacE)” programme will continue and expanded to multidisciplinary research to increase international collaboration.

 The Bremen drop tower is one of the tallest and best-known drop tower facilities in Europe.
 At the heart of the facility is the 146-m tall tower surrounded by support facilities that include control rooms, laboratories and workshops.
 Capsules are released from a height of 120 m offering 4.74 s of microgravity experiment time.
 The capsule experiences a deceleration of up to 50 g after the experiment is completed.
 Through this continuously-open research announcement, scientists are invited to apply with experiment proposals that use the unique capabilities of the drop tower.